Madlenne/Booking-Airline-Tickets/README.md

 # Booking Airline Tickets Service - Flyeah

 The application is an academic project made within Polish course.
 According to requirements, it is implemented using Polish language.
 This service enables users to choose their destination, departure date, seat number, amount of luggage and age group.
-Registration in the service is required.
-Clients has own account where there is booked tickets history.
+Registration is required.
+In every client account there is available booked tickets history.

 # Used technologies:
   - HTML, CSS, JavaScript